 Our Roots

 Early in 1995 a group of North Florida people began speculating on the possibility of forming a Camp Gordon Johnston Association and holding reunions of men and women who served there.
 It was soon discovered that a whole lot of people were electrified by the idea, and we began holding regular meetings in Lanark Village or Carrabelle.
-The result was a smashing first reunion March 1-3, 1996 and a commitment to hold annual reunions each March for the foreseeable future.
-The reunions so far have been great fun and well attended.
-The men and women who served came to Camp Gordon Johnston from every state in the Union during World War II and they’re coming from every state for the reunions, too.
+The result was a smashing first reunion March 1-3, 1996.
+The reunions were great fun and well attended.
+The men and women who served came to Camp Gordon Johnston from every state in the Union during World War II and came from every state for the reunions too.
 From this grew the desire and need for an actual museum.

 The museum also preserves an oral history, preserving the experiences of our veterans.
 Many of these stories are told in our publication, the Amphibian, official newspaper of the Camp Gordon Johnston Museum.
 To access our latest issue click here.